zie87/zie87.github.io/_drafts/type-erasure-the-basics.md

 }
 ```

-Now we store the operation so it is not possible to forget to handle a type.
+Now we store the operation so it is impossible to forget to handle a type.
-We still do not need any base class and we can store whatever we want as long
+We still do not need any base class and can hold whatever we want if it fits
-at it fits the signature `void(const dispatcher&)`.
-We can rely on the small
+the signature `void(const dispatcher&)`.
+We can rely on the small object
-object optimization of [`std::function`][5] as long as we do not need to
+optimization of [`std::function`][5] if we do not need to capture values inside
-capture values inside the function objects.
-This approch works well as long as
+the function objects.
+This approach works well as we only need one operation,
-we only need one operation and our objects are small.
-But what happens if this
+and our objects are small.
+But what happens if this is not the case?
+When we
-is not the case?
-As soon as we have multiple operations on the same objects we
-need multiple containers or need to combine multiple [`std::function`][5] into
+have multiple operations on the same objects, we need various containers or
-a type which we can store.
-If our objects are getting bigger we also need to
+combine multiple [`std::function`][5] into a type we can store.
+If our objects
-care about the storage of this objects, especially if they are shared between
+are getting bigger, we also need to care about the storage of these objects,
-different operations.
+especially if they need to be shared between different operations.

 ## Summary so far

-With this we have looked at the *out of the box* options C++ and the STL provides.
+We have looked at the *out of the box* options C++ and the STL provides.
-Every option comes with advantages and it's own disadvantages.
+Every option comes with advantages and disadvantages.
 None of the
-options is really statisfying.
-In the next post we will take a look at other
+alternatives is satisfying.
+In the next post, we will look at other
-options, which combines templates with other techniques to provide more case
+options, combining templates with different techniques to provide more
-specific solutions.
+case-specific solutions.

 ## References